-Grant funds may only be administered by an eligible Canadian institution.
+Grant funds can only be administered by an eligible Canadian institution.
 Institutions proposing to administer a grant awarded under this funding opportunity must hold or obtain institutional eligibility.
-Please see SSHRC’s list of eligible institutions.
+See SSHRC’s list of eligible institutions.

-All not-for-profit organizations that require institutional eligibility must begin the institutional eligibility application process at least five business days prior to the application deadline to begin the eligibility process.
+All not-for-profit organizations that require institutional eligibility must contact SSHRC at least five business days prior to the application deadline to be added to the application form and begin the eligibility process.

 Indigenous not-for-profit organizations wanting to administer multiple Partnership Development Grants, Partnership Grants and/or Connection Grants going forward are encouraged to begin the institutional eligibility application process at least two months prior to the relevant funding opportunity’s application deadline.

-Institutions may contact the Corporate Strategy and Performance Division to begin the institutional eligibility application process, or if they have questions about institutional eligibility.
+Institutions may must contact Corporate Strategy and Performance to begin the institutional eligibility application process, or if they have questions about institutional eligibility.